-Traineeships abroad at a workplace are also supported during short cycle, first, second, third cycle studies and within a maximum of one year after the student's graduation.
+• a traineeship (work placement) abroad in an enterprise or any other relevant workplace24.
+Traineeships abroad at a workplace are supported during short cycle, first, second, third cycle studies and, in the case of mobility within Programme Countries, within a maximum of one year after the student's graduation.
 This also includes the 'assistantships' for student teachers.